jovanyz/VESC_OW_Lights_Web/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Default WiFi name is "myVESC", and default password is "yourpassword".
-Once connected, visit the web address: http://192.168.4.1.cAll website commands will be sent to the LEDs on clicking Apply.
+Once connected, visit the web address: http://192.168.4.1 .
+All website commands will be sent to the LEDs on clicking Apply.

 Personal LED parameters can be set in config.h.